Howe, Texas: Demographics

-Of the 924 households, 44.5% had children under the age of 18 living with them, 56.5% were married couples living together, 15.4% had a female householder with no husband present, and 25.0% were not families.
-About 21.4% of all households were made up of individuals, and 9.1% had someone living alone who was 65 years of age or older.
-The average household size was 2.68, and the average family size was 3.14.

-The population was distributed as 31.9% under the age of 18, 9.3% from 18 to 24, 32.1% from 25 to 44, 17.8% from 45 to 64, and 8.9% who were 65 years of age or older.
-The median age was 31 years.
-For every 100 females, there were 89.6 males.
-For every 100 females age 18 and over, there were 83.6 males.

-The median household income was $34,963, and the median family income was $41,125.
-Males had a median income of $34,625 versus $22,829 for females.
-The per capita income for the town was $15,664.
-About 9.9% of families and 12.4% of the population were below the poverty line, including 12.4% of those under age 18 and 20.9% of those age 65 or over.

 Traditions

 Founders Day

 Howe celebrates its history and origins every May with a Founders Day celebration.
 The first Founders Day in 1986 featured a professional rodeo along with many festival events.
-Each year, vendors line up in the downtown parking spaces with items for sale.
-The festival features food, shaved ice, bounce houses, and the like.
-It is a product of the Howe Area Chamber of Commerce.
-The city celebrated the 30th anniversary of Founders Day in on May 7, 2016, with live music most of the evening.
+Each year, vendors set up stalls in the downtown parking spaces with items for sale.
+The festival features food, shaved ice, bounce houses, and other attractions.
+It is organized by the Howe Area Chamber of Commerce.
+The city celebrated the 30th anniversary of Founders Day on May 7, 2016, with live music for most of the evening.

 Education

 The city is served by the Howe Independent School District and is home to the Howe High School Bulldogs.

 Media

+Publications

+Howe, Texas, was featured on the back page of the 2600 - The Hacker Quarterly magazine, Autumn 2024 edition, for its 2010 census population of exactly 2600.